LEARN MORE ABOUT

 On behalf of the Climate Action Task Force, I was a driving force behind South Burlington’s adoption of an ordinance requiring that all new construction use renewable fuels for hot water, and primarily use renewable fuels for heating, presenting to the City Council on 8/8/2022.

-During my tenure on the Council I am thrilled to have continued this tremendous progress.
+During my tenure on the Council, I am thrilled to have continued this tremendous progress.
 In an important milestone, we adopted a City Plan where “the guiding principle … is to make policy decisions through the lens of climate resilience and reduction in greenhouse gas emissions”.

-In line with our City Plan, the Council voted in May of 2023 to approve a requirement for all new new commercial buildings, and all new residential buildings that are more than four stories high, to install Solar PV to maximize the use of the Solar-Ready zones that those buildings are required to have.
+After successfully lobbying against a State legislative proposal that would have prohibited municipalities from enacting building codes more climate friendly than State-wide codes, and in line with our City Plan, the Council voted in May of 2023 to approve a requirement for all new new commercial buildings, and all new residential buildings that are more than four stories high, to install Solar PV to maximize the use of the Solar-Ready zones that those buildings are required to have.

-In November of 2024, the council voted to require all new residential buildings (from single family to large multi-family) in South Burlington to provide one EV-Ready parking space (if parking is provided) per unit, and to provide for 25% of overflow parking to be EV-Ready.
+In November of 2024, the council further voted to require all new residential buildings (from single family to large multi-family) in South Burlington to provide one EV-Ready parking space (if parking is provided) per unit, and to provide for 25% of overflow parking to be EV-Ready.
 We also voted to require parking in all new commercial buildings to be EV-Ready in varying percentages (50% for hotels, 30% for medical offices, 20% for houses of worship, theaters, schools, retail and sports and 10% for industrial, storage and institutional).

 Recently we modified the regulations to make it easier to upgrade electrical panels by allowing above-ground utility lines where poles already exist.